-When it comes to the home — and related opportunities for the outdoor room — those moving targets we call consumers are shifting their lifestyles again, and what follows is a roadmap showing where they are likely headed.
+When it comes to the home — and related opportunities for the outdoor room — those moving targets we call consumers, are shifting their lifestyles again, and what follows is a roadmap showing where they are likely headed.

-I'm hearing that consumers are migrating toward smaller, green homes and since they are spending more time at home, are also accelerating their efforts to create outdoor living spaces.
+Based on a number of presentations made during the recent International Builders show in Las Vegas, consumers are migrating toward smaller, green homes and since they are spending more time at home, are also accelerating their efforts to create outdoor living spaces.

 The viability of both outdoor living and the outdoor room were also confirmed in a report produced by Kleberg & Associates, a marketing and communications agency that specializes in developing and building brands for companies in the home and home-building sectors.